Tooth Pain Relief: Home Remedies, Causes, and When to See a Dentist

 If the tooth pain is caused by a fractured or damaged tooth, your dentist may propose fitting a dental crown.

-Crowns are tooth-shaped caps that cover the damaged tooth to restore its structure, size, and function.
-Crowns are usually made of ceramic, porcelain, or metal and are customised to fit your tooth precisely.
+Crowns are caps that are in the shape of a tooth and cover the damaged tooth to enable its restoration in terms of size, structure and use.
+They are made of porcelain, ceramic, or metal and are designed to fit your tooth correctly.

-If your toothache is caused by a bacterial infection in your gums or tooth, your dentist may prescribe antibiotics.
+In case you have a toothache due to a bacterial infection of your tooth or gums, your dentist might prescribe antibiotics.

-Antibiotics are medications that help to fight bacterial infections.
+Antibiotics are drugs that aid in combating bacterial infections.
 They can help lessen inflammation and pain and kill the infection, helping relieve temporary pain.
 Always finish the prescribed course as prescribed by your dental professional.

-If your tooth pain is temporary, your dentist may recommend over-the-counter medications to relieve your pain.
+If your tooth pain is temporary, your dentist may recommend over-the-counter medicines to relieve your pain.

-These medications, such as ibuprofen or acetaminophen, reduce inflammation and alleviate pain.
-It is essential to consult your dental professional before taking any medications to avoid any complications.
+These medicines, such as ibuprofen or acetaminophen, reduce inflammation and alleviate pain.
+To prevent any issues, you must speak with your dentist before taking any medicines.

 Dental Hygiene Habits That Can Prevent Tooth Pain